Skip to main content

 Creating and Running AutoConfig Jobs

-In Gunbot's AutoConfig, all job configurations are stored in a single JSON file named autoconfig.json.
-This file can hold configurations for multiple jobs.
-Whenever Gunbot restarts or the autoconfig.json file is modified, all jobs defined within it are automatically scheduled.
-Any previously scheduled jobs are removed to avoid conflicts.
+In Gunbot's AutoConfig, all job configurations live in a single JSON file named autoconfig.json.
+The file can hold multiple jobs.
+Whenever Gunbot restarts or autoconfig.json is modified, jobs defined in the file are rescheduled and any previously scheduled jobs are cleared to avoid conflicts.

 Running Jobs